hzi-bifo/SDplots/Docker/ReadMeDocker.md

 	$sudo docker run hello-world

 ### II | Input Data
-1. **Create a folder and name it *sdplots* **or, if you've run the pipeline before, you can re-use the old sdplots-folder.
+1. **Create a folder and name it *sdplots*,** or, if you've run the pipeline before, you can re-use the old sdplots-folder.
 It does not matter where this folder is located on your machine, but it must be named *sdplots*.
 2. **Copy the file containing all sequences you want to analyze into the *sdplots* folder.** It must be named *[PREFIX]_cds.fa* where [PREFIX] can be any character sequence.
 If you want to provide the amino acid sequences along with the nucleotide sequences, also create a second file called *[PREFIX]_aa.fa* and place it in the *sdplots*-folder as well.
 The prefix must be the same!
 > Please note that sequences without a full date (formatted as either yyyy-mm-dd or yyyy/mm/dd) will be ignored.
 > Identifiers in the cds file must match the identifiers for the respective aa-sequence in the aa file.